linnarsson-lab/loompy/doc/installation/index.rst

     On Linux, many distributions already come with Python 3.6 or later.
 To find out which version you have, and how to upgrade if necessary, please use `this guide <https://docs.python-guide.org/starting/install3/linux/>`_.

+    If you absolutely need to use an older Python, see below for how to install from source.

 Easy installation
 -----------------